rehanvdm/serverless-website-analytics/README.md

 - No direct server-side state
 - Low maintenance
 - Easy to deploy in your AWS account, any *region
+- Pay for what you use (scale to 0)

 The main objective is to keep it simple and the operational cost low, keeping true to "scale to 0" tenants of serverless, even if it goes against "best practices".